selenide/selenide.github.io/_posts/2019-12-22-advent-calendar-defaulta-lingvo.md

 ## Solution

-So if you have a test which is supposed to run with language that differs from the default language of your browser, you have folowing options.
+So if you have a test which is supposed to run with language that differs from the default language of your browser, you have following options.
 Let's imagine you are writing the tests for _German_ Locale.

 - Change the default language of you operational system.
 Poor you.
 Now the most of the programs will be showing in German. _**Ordnung muss sein!**_
 - Take your browser and setup it to be German the preferable languge.
 Save away the profile.
 Google and experiment a lot about loading custom browser profile before starting your tests.
 Don't forget to remove German from the top of preferred languages or otherwise, you know already, _**Ordnung....***_